lrc-se/cts-2021/README.md

 - *js*

   JavaScript, using ES2020.
-The benchmarks use a custom wrapper around [Benchmark.js](https://benchmarkjs.com/) for ease of presenting the results and are located in separate files grouped in a number of subdirectories, so just point Node at them and go.
+The benchmarks use a custom wrapper around [Benchmark.js](https://benchmarkjs.com/) for ease of presenting the results and are located in separate files grouped in a number of subdirectories, so just point Node at them and go (remember to run `yarn` first).
 The results in the presentation were produced with Node 14.7, apart from the DOM example (see below).

 - *cs*